AFNetworking/AFNetworking/README.md

 # AFNetworking
-## A delightful iOS networking library with NSOperations and block-based callbacks
+## A delightful iOS and OS X networking framework
 ### There's a lot to be said for a networking library that you can wrap your head around.
 API design matters, too.
 Code at its best is poetry, and should be designed to delight (but never surprise).

-AFNetworking is lovingly crafted to make best use of our favorite parts of Apple's `Foundation` framework: `NSOperation` for managing multiple concurrent requests, `NSURLRequest` & `NSHTTPURLResponse` to encapsulate state, `NSCache` & `NSURLCache` for performant and compliant cacheing behavior, and blocks to keep request / response handling code in a single logical unit in code.

-At its core is `AFHTTPRequestOperation`, a thin wrapper around `NSURLConnection`, which provides a block callback for when the operation completes.
-Everything else is built on top of that in a way that's completely modular: take what you need, leave what you don't.

-If you're tired of massive libraries that try to do too much...
-If you've taken it upon yourself to roll your own hacky solution...
-If you want a library that _actually makes iOS networking code kinda fun_...

-...try out AFNetworking
+AFNetworking is a delightful networking library for iOS and Mac OS X. It's built on top of familiar Foundation network classes,  using `NSOperation` for scheduling and concurrency, and blocks for convenience and flexibility.
+It's designed to make common tasks easy, and to make complex tasks simple.

 ## Documentation

 Online documentation is available at http://gowalla.github.com/AFNetworking/.

 To install the docset directly into your local Xcode organizer, first [install `appledoc`](https://github.com/tomaz/appledoc), and then clone this project and run `appledoc -p AFNetworking -c "Gowalla" --company-id com.gowalla AFNetworking/*.h`

+## Example Projects

+Be sure to download and run the example projects for iOS and Mac.
+Both example projects serve as models of how one might integrate AFNetworking into their own project.

 ## Example Usage